paulyuk/FunctionsMcpTool/README.md

 azd up
 ```
 >**Using key based auth**
-> This function requires a system key by default which can be obtained from the [portal](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal)
+> This function requires a system key by default which can be obtained from the [portal](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal), and then update the URL in your host/client to be:
+> `https:/<funcappname>.azurewebsites.net/runtime/webhooks/mcp/sse?code=<systemkey_for_mcp_extension>`
 > via command line you can call `az functionapp keys list --resource-group <resource_group> --name <function_app_name>`
 > Additionally, [EasyAuth](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) can be used to set up your favorite OAuth provider including Entra.